shieldproject/shield/docs/API.md

   an internal error occurred and should be investigated by the site administrators

+- **user '...' not found (for local auth provider)**: an internal error occurred and should be investigated by the site administrators

 - **Authorization required**:
   The request was made without an authenticated session or auth token.
   See **Authentication** for more details.
 The request may be retried